Mediterranean and Middle East theatre of World War II: Italian campaign and Italian Civil War

+On April 25, the National Liberation Committee in northern Italy had launched a general insurrection, at the same time, the remaining German and RSI forces are defeated by the Allied forces in the spring offensive.
+On April 28, two days before the death of Adolf Hitler.
+Mussolini attempted to escape to Switzerland, but was captured and later executed by Italian partisans along with the high-ranking Fascist officials of the Italian Social Republic.
+On May 1, after signing the Surrender at Caserta.
+Marshal Rodolfo Graziani, the Minister of Defence of the Italian Social Republic, surrendered to the Allies along with the National Republican Army.

+On 2 May, SS General Karl Wolff and the Commander-in-Chief of the German 10th Army, General Heinrich von Vietinghoff, after Operation Sunrise (secret negotiations with the Allies), ordered German forces in Italy to make an unconditional surrender to the Allies.

 Dodecanese Campaign

 The brief campaign in the Italian-held Dodecanese Islands resulted as both Germany and the Allies scrambled to occupy them after the surrender of Italy in early September 1943.
 The main island of Rhodes was swiftly secured by German forces, but British garrisons were established on most islands by mid-September.
 German air superiority, tactical prowess, and the absence of Allied reinforcements doomed the Allied effort, however.
 German forces, including paratroopers and Brandenburger commandos, launched a counter-offensive, capturing the island of Kos within two days in early October.
 A massive 50-day-long aerial campaign was launched against the island of Leros defended by Italian troops commanded by Admiral Mascherpa, who resisted the German air offensive before the landing of British support troops, which was invaded by the Germans who landed by sea and air on 12 November and surrendered four days later.
 The remaining British garrisons were then evacuated to the Middle East.